TareqK/CRUDlets/README.md

 # Java REST Servlet

-A simple Java Library for creating CRUD REST web services using java servlets.
+A simple Java Framework for creating CRUD REST web services using java servlets.

 By Tareq Kirresh